isaqb-org/glossary/manuscript/2-terms-D-L.md

 ### Interface Segregation Principle (ISP)

-Building blocks (classes, components) should be forced to depend on methods they don't use.
+Building blocks (classes, components) should not be forced to depend on methods they don't use.
 ISP splits larger interfaces into smaller and more (client) specific ones so that clients will only need to know about methods that they actually use.